Published 27th November 2015

 After a soakwell installation, the empty cavity around and above the soakwells get filled back in with soil.
 This is commonly referred to as backfill in the stormwater and soakwell industry.
 Once the sand is backfilled around and above the soakwell the installation is complete.

-What many homeowners mistakenly do is to arrange paving and landscaping without considering the future compaction potential of their soakwells.
+What many homeowners mistakenly do is to arrange installation of paving and landscaping without considering the future compaction potential of their soakwells.
 Essentially you should be aware that when sand is filled back into a soakwell hole, the sand particles are mixed with pockets of air.
 When it rains the stormwater will exit the soakwells and squeeze the air through the soil which causes the sand to sink and compact.
-It is of utmost importance that the client water the soakwells or stormwater for a few hours or days after the installation.
+It is of utmost importance that the client waters the soakwells or stormwater for a few hours or days after the installation.
 A rainfall prior to paving is ideal as the stormwater will do much of the compaction for you.
 We can also compact the area at backfill intervals at a charge due to the time and care it takes to do so.
-In our professional experience simply grabbing a hose or sprinkler to saturate the soil for a few hours should to the trick.
+In our professional experience simply grabbing a hose or sprinkler to saturate the soil for a few hours could assist.
 This should then be followed up by proper compaction by a qualified and experienced paver, landscaper etc.

 Soakwell Tip #8 -Soakwells and the Angle of Repose